 2. Emotional loneliness stems from feeling like you have no meaningful connection or relationships.
 You don’t have a significant other, spouse, or partner.
 You feel distant from everyone, even your family.

-3. But there is another type of loneliness.
+3. Existential Fear.
+This the loneliness that comes when we do not face the fear of death.
 We know this as spiritual or existential loneliness.
 This loneliness is a sense of longing that cannot be fulfilled through social connections of any kind.
 So, no matter how good our relationships are, you can still feel like something is missing.

 You can still feel ‘empty’ and ‘lonesome’.
 If this sounds like you, then the problem won’t be found in personal relationships.
 You can only quench it by following your heart.
 It is what Joseph Campbell calls the Hero’s Journey.
 This is what spiritual exploration is all about.
 And it is one of the first major spiritual lessons.